 The DSL light may also have the following colours:

 - Blue blinking

 The device is turned off or the DSL connection is not working if it shows no colour or flickering at all.
 The solid blue light indicates synchronization and is normal.

 The blinking blue light indicates that the synchronisation is in process.
 After a while, it will turn to solid blue.

-The blue or amber solid or blinking light of the local area network may indicate normal data flow between the nbn connection box and the wireless Internet gateway.
+The blue or amber solid or blinking light of the local area network may indicate normal data flow between the NBN connection box and the wireless Internet gateway.
 Should you notice no light flickering or solid light, check the cables or contact customer support.
 This may mean that there is an issue with your equipment.

-There are boxes and devices that have the green colour, instead of the blue one.
+There are boxes and devices that have a green colour, instead of the blue one.
 Each node, whether this is FTTP or FTTC, will have different light colours.
 However, the indicators and their meanings remain the same.
-It is important to speak with the sales representative to clarify on the light colours of the device you are using.
+It is important to speak with the sales representative to clarify the light colours of the device you are using.
 Rest assured that the process of checking the status is the same, regardless of the hues.

 Learning more about nbnTM network box’s lights will arm you with the necessary troubleshooting steps you need so you can maximize usage while waiting for the repair team to visit your site.

-Experiencing downtimes with your broadband Internet connection is normal especially with the constantly changing weather patterns.
-Take heed of these guidelines, and get yourself more familiar with these.
+Experiencing downtimes with your broadband Internet connection is normal, especially with the constantly changing weather patterns.
+Take heed of these guidelines, and get yourself more familiar with them.